 Led by Michael Joens// Wednesdays 730-9//

-Join us as we build community and grow in the Lord while we dive into the book of 1 Corinthians this summer.Group Details
+Join us this fall as we build community and grow in the Lord!Group Details

 //Co-led by Ana Van Balen, Monica Chiu, Susana Marin, and Edna Sanclemente// Every Thursday, from 7-9pm// Foggy Bottom